 Meanwhile, a dramatic day in town: A 15 year civics discussion ends with the removal of the “library’s 1968 addition!”
 Read more here.

-The iconic (and popular) shot of the Snohomish River is from the overlook on First Street and Avenue C; it’s my birthday month, and the clouds have gathered.
+The popular shot of the Snohomish River is from the overlook on First Street and Avenue C; it’s my birthday month, and the clouds have gathered.

 Cady Landing: As the first location of Snohomish, when it was called “Cadyville,” it’s a nice site for a wedding.

-E. C. Ferguson, the Father of Snohomish and his wife, Lucetta, platted and named the city in 1871; I’d like to think it was Lucetta who suggested that First Street line up with the bend in the river.
+E. C. Ferguson and his wife, Lucetta, pated and named the city after the river in 1871, I would like to think it was Lucetta’s idea to layout First Street to line up with the bend in the Snohomish River.

 Let your eyes follow the trail up the buildings to spot the workers, high in the air, working on the old theater.

 Two views of the new windows installed without a permit.
-The large windows are not code for a building in the Historic District of Snohomish — barely to mention a fly loft!
+The large windows are wrong for a building in the Historic District of Snohomish — barely to mention a fly loft!

 First Street view of the historic theater building which began screening movies in 1924 along with stage shows as well.
-It’s life as a theater was over by 1995.
+Its life as a theatre ended around 1995.
 Note the new construction, high on the right.

 In 2015, I made a short, two-part movie about the Ferguson Cottage.